 Metropolitan Tokyo is a big city with a population of over 12 million inhabitants.
 Here, company headquarters, commercial establishments and government agencies are concentrated, impacting the Japanese and world economies.
-Since there are many office buildings and commercial facilities, you may have the impression that there is no natural beauty left in Tokyo, but the truth is that there are many parks and green spaces, such as Hibiya Park, the Imperial Palace Outer Gardens, and the Meiji Shrine Outer Garden, where greenery in Tokyo flourishes.
-Since one-seventh of Japan's landscape is mountainous, abundant with rivers, ravines and lakes, you can enjoy beautiful scenery within a short distance of major cities.
-The Shirakami-Sanchi Mountains in Aomori and Akita Prefectures and Yakushima in Kagoshima Prefecture have even been designated as World Heritage Sites by UNESCO.
+Since there are many office buildings and commercial facilities, you may have the impression that there is no natural beauty left in Tokyo, but there are many parks and green spaces, such as Hibiya Park, the Imperial Palace Outer Gardens, and the Meiji-jingu Shrine Outer Garden.
+Since one-seventh of Japan's landscape is mountainous, with many rivers, ravines and lakes, you can enjoy beautiful scenery within a short distance of major cities.
+The Shirakami Sanchi Mountains in Aomori and Akita Prefectures and Yakushima in Kagoshima Prefecture have even been designated as World Heritage Sites by UNESCO.
 There are also 28 national parks where the natural environment is protected.
 Furthermore, since Japan is a nation of islands surrounded by seas on all sides, you can enjoy the picturesque coastline from many parts of the country.
-In fact, in subtropical Okinawa, majestic ocean resorts with coral reefs and spectacular beaches stand their ground with first class ocean resorts worldwide.
+In fact, in subtropical Okinawa, majestic ocean resorts with coral reefs and spectacular beaches stand their ground with first-class ocean resorts worldwide.

-Q : I heard that I need to have permission to visit the Katsura-rikyu Palace.
+Q : I heard that I need to have permission to visit the Katsura Imperial Villa.
 How can I get permission?

-Learn more on how to access the Katsuru-rikyu Palace here-[JNTO: Katsura Imperial Villa].
+Learn more on how to access the Katsura Imperial Villa here-[JNTO: Katsura Imperial Villa].

 Q : Where can I watch Sumo wrestling tournaments?
 How can I buy tickets?